How To Combine Content Marketing With PPC

 Published May 14, 2021, 10:46 AM

-When planning out your marketing journey, you've probably thought about using Content Marketing or using Pay Per Click (PPC).
+When planning your marketing journey, you've probably thought about either using Content Marketing so that your website is showing in the organic search results, or Pay Per Click (PPC) advertising so that your website is showing in the paid for results above the organic results.
 But have you ever thought about combining your content marketing with PPC?

 You don't need to exclusively use one method or the other, you can use your efforts to create a "hybrid" digital marketing campaign.